-Alignment with Guiding Documents Draft Institutional Strategic Plan Compliance with Legislation, Policy and/or Procedure Relevant to the Proposal (please quote legislation and include identifying section Post-Secondary Learning Act (PSLA) Section 95(2) "The council of a student organization may make bylaws governing in the case of a graduate students association, the maintenance of the association by the levy of membership fees on its members." numbers) 2.
-PSLA Section 95(1) "The business and affairs of a student organization of a public post-secondary institution must be managed by a council []" 3.
+Alignment with Guiding Draft Institutional Strategic Plan Documents Compliance with Legislation, Policy and/or Procedure Relevant to the Proposal (please quote legislation and include identifying section Post-Secondary Learning Act (PSLA) Section 95(2) "The council of a student organization may make bylaws governing f) in the case of a graduate students association, the maintenance of the association by the levy of membership fees on its members." numbers) PSLA Section 95(1) "The business and affairs of a student organization of a public post-secondary institution must be managed by a council []" 3.
 PSLA Section 96(1) "The graduate students association of a university has the exclusive authority, on behalf of the graduate students, to negotiate and enter into an agreement with respect to the employment of graduate students with the board of the university."
 4. PSLA Section 62: Delegation of powers "A board may delegate in writing to any person any power, duty or function conferred or imposed on it by this Act, except the power to make bylaws."
-5. GSA Bylaws Part II, Section 2.2 Membership fees shall be indexed annually to inflation as measured by the Alberta Consumer Price Index Board Finance and Property Committee (BFPC) Terms of Reference Section 3: "d) review and recommend to the Board tuition and other like fees."
+GSA Bylaws Part II, Section 2.2 Membership fees shall be indexed annually to inflation as measured by the Alberta Consumer Price Index 6.
+Board Finance and Property Committee (BFPC) Terms of Reference Section 3: "d) review and recommend to the Board tuition and other like fees."
 7.BFPC Terms of Reference Section 4: "LIMITATIONS ON DELEGATION BY THE BOARD 4.
 The general delegation of authority by the Board to the Committee shall be limited as set out in this paragraph.
 Notwithstanding the general delegation of authority to the Committee set out in paragraph 3, the Board shall: (e) approve tuition and other like fees;"

-P articip atior Դ:

-(parties who have seen the proposal and in what capacity)

-- Those who have been informed

-- Those who have been consulted

-- Those who are actively participating

-GSA Membership Fee:

-GSA Budget and Finance Committee (January 26, 2016) - Recommends to GSA Council

-GSA Board (February 3, 2016) - Recommends to GSA Council

-GSA Council (February 22, 2016) - Approves

-Graduate Student Assistance Program Fee:

-GSA Labour Relations Committee, GSA Negotiating Committee (August, September, and October 2015)

-GSA Budget and Finance Committee (January 26, 2016) - Recommends to GSA Council

-GSA Board (February 3, 2016) - Recommends to GSA Council

-GSA Council (February 22, 2016) - Approves
+GSA Budget and Finance Committee (January 26, 2016) - Recommends to GSA Council Those who have been informed Those who have been consulted Those who are actively participating GSA Council GSA Board (February 3, 2016) - Recommends to GSA Council GSA Council (February 22, 2016) - Approves GSA Labour Relations Committee, GSA Negotiating Committee (August, September, and October 2015) GSA Budget and Finance Committee (January 26, 2016) - Recommends to GSA Council GSA Board (February 3, 2016) - Recommends to GSA Council GSA Council (February 22, 2016) - Approves

+Item No. 4bi
-GSA Health and Dental Plan Fee:

-GSA Board (March 23, 2016) - Proposes use of the HDPRF to the GSA Budget and Finance Committee and recommends the Fee to GSA Council GSA Budget and Finance Committee (March 29, 2016) - Recommends use of the HDPRF to GSA Council GSA Council (April 18, 2016) - Approves Approval Route (Governance) (including meeting dates) GSA Budget and Finance Committee (GSA Membership and Graduate Student Assistance Program fees, January 26, 2016) - Recommends to GSA Council GSA Board (GSA Membership and Graduate Student Assistance Program fees, February 3, 2016) - Recommends to GSA Council GSA Council (GSA Membership and Graduate Student Assistance Program fees, February 22, 2016) - Approves GSA Board (GSA Health and Dental Plan Fee, March 23, 2016) - Proposes use of the HDPRF to the GSA Budget and Finance Committee and recommends the Fee to GSA Council GSA Budget and Finance Committee (GSA Health and Dental Plan Fee, March 29, 2016) - Recommends use of the HDPRF to GSA Council GSA Council (GSA Health and Dental Plan Fee, April 18, 2016) - Approves Board Finance and Property Committee - April 26, 2016 (to recommend on approval of collection of GSA Fees to the Board of Governors) Board of Governors - May 13, 2016 (for approval of collection of GSA Fees) Final Approver Board of Governors
+GSA Health and Dental Plan Fee: GSA Board (March 23, 2016) - Proposes use of the HDPRF to the GSA Budget and Finance Committee and recommends the Fee to GSA Council GSA Budget and Finance Committee (March 29, 2016) - Recommends use of the HDPRF to GSA Council GSA Council (April 18, 2016) - Approves Approval Route (Governance) (including meeting dates) GSA Budget and Finance Committee (GSA Membership and Graduate Student Assistance Program fees, January 26, 2016) - Recommends to GSA Council GSA Board (GSA Membership and Graduate Student Assistance Program fees, February 3, 2016) - Recommends to GSA Council GSA Council (GSA Membership and Graduate Student Assistance Program fees, February 22, 2016) - Approves GSA Board (GSA Health and Dental Plan Fee, March 23, 2016) - Proposes use of the HDPRF to the GSA Budget and Finance Committee and recommends the Fee to GSA Council GSA Budget and Finance Committee (GSA Health and Dental Plan Fee, March 29, 2016) - Recommends use of the HDPRF to GSA Council GSA Council (GSA Health and Dental Plan Fee, April 18, 2016) - Approves Board Finance and Property Committee - April 26, 2016 (recommends collection of GSA Fees to the Board of Governors) Board of Governors - May 13, 2016 (for approval of collection of GSA Fees) Final Approver Board of Governors